-What are the most significant differences between road and trail shoes?
-The first noteworthy difference is that road shoes use much lighter, smaller, and less durable tread on the outsole.
-You really don't need much tread given that roads provide plenty of consistent traction to begin with.
-Road shoes are designed to allow for more speed and responsiveness than trail shoes.
-Given that trail shoes are intended to take a more substantial beating from rough terrain, they offer significantly more protection, are heavier, use super durable rubber, and are less flexible than road shoes.
-Trail shoes also come with a wider landing platform than road shoes to give a better feeling of control during landing.
-The more of your shoe that is making direct contact with the ground at any given moment, the better control you'll have while running.
+Trail shoes also come with a wider landing platform than road shoes to allow for more control during landing.
+The more of your shoe that makes direct contact with the ground at any given moment, the better control you'll have while running.
 This is quite effective when you're hopping rock to rock and across creeks in trail shoes.

-So, can one be substituted for another?
-This primarily depends on what type of terrain you'll be logging the majority of your miles.
-We logged about a mile per shoe on moderate trails just to see if any stuck out as incredible crossovers.
-As expected, the New Balance Minimus 10v1 did well on all but the most jagged rock surfaces, though mud and water obviously seep through to your feet immediately.
+So it depends on what type of terrain you'll be logging the majority of your miles on.
+We logged at least a mile per shoe on moderate trails just to see if any stuck out as incredible crossovers.
+Many did fine on all but the most jagged rock surfaces, though mud and water were understandably problematic.
 Then again, if you're on a trail run, you probably expect to be a little wet and dirty anyway.
-Either way, when you know the trail will be tricky, littered with rocks, and muddy, maybe you ought to grab the trail shoes from the closet.
-If you log most of your miles on the road, treadmill, or paved walkways and venture out to moderate trails only occasionally, we feel you'll likely have no problem with using road shoes all the time, but the decision usually comes down to personal preference.
-If you feel like a pair of trail shoes is for you, check out our review of the Best Trail Running Shoes.
+Either way, when you know the trail will be tricky, littered with rocks, and muddy, you ought to grab the trail shoes from the closet.
+If you log most of your miles on the road, treadmill, or paved walkways and venture out to moderate trails only occasionally, we feel you'll have no problem using road shoes all the time.
+At that point, it's really whichever shoe feels the best to you.

 Types of Road Running Shoes

-One way to find out if you over-pronate is to go to a specialty running shoe store like Fleet Feet and have a gait analysis done.
-These are usually free and the store will have a treadmill there so they can examine your stride.
+One way to find out if you over-pronate is to go to a specialty running shoe store and do a gait analysis.
+These are usually free, and the store will have a treadmill to examine your stride.
 Or, you can find out if you're an over-pronator from the comfort of your own home as long as you have some old shoes to look at.
-Examine the tread on your used shoes and if the inside of the heel area is significantly more worn than the outside, you're likely over-pronating.
-Also, many of those with flat arches as well as heavier runners find that stability road shoes offering denser posting work better for them.
+Examine the tread on your used shoes, and if the inside of the heel area is significantly more worn than the outside, you're likely over-pronating.
+Also, many of those with flat arches and heavier runners find that stability road shoes offering denser postings work better for them.

-If the direction towards minimalism sounds interesting, you can facilitate the transition by using racing flats and more minimal footwear on a regular basis.
-Logging short runs (one or two miles) on a soft grassy surface is also good way to strengthen all those muscles in your feet more quickly.
-Please keep in mind, any time you change shoes or running style you're increasing the risk of injury.
-The most significant advice we can give you is to not make big, drastic changes in your training or the type of shoe you're used to running in.
+If moving in a minimalist direction is appealing, you can facilitate the transition by using racing flats and more minimal footwear regularly.
+Logging short runs (one or two miles) on a soft grassy surface is also a good way to strengthen all those muscles in your feet more quickly.
+Please keep in mind that you're increasing the risk of injury any time you change shoes or running style.
+The most important advice we can give you is not to make big, drastic changes in your training or the type of shoe you're used to running in.

 Make incremental, small changes to give your body time to adjust.
 Lastly, we know it's easy to get carried away when a brand new pair of road shoes show up at your doorstep, but if you're making a transition in shoes or mileage in any way, we find it best to take your time and switch out between your old and new shoes every other day.

-If you are no fan of traditional running shoes' outsized heel stacks, but need more padding between your feet and the pavement, then you might be happy about the maximalist shoes.
-These are something like a hybrid between stability shoes, minimalist shoes, and a Boeing 777 jumbo-jet tire made of plush pillows.
-Maximalist shoe firms have taken the zero drop heel-to-toe discrepancy of minimalist shoes and slapped on thick midsoles and outsoles beneath a layer of cushioning inside the shoe to produce an even, padded ride.
+If you are not a fan of traditional running shoes' outsized heel stacks but need more padding between your feet and the pavement, then you might be happy about maximalist shoes.
+These are a hybrid between stability shoes, minimalist shoes, and a Boeing 777 jumbo-jet tire made of plush pillows.
+Maximalist shoe companies have taken the zero drop heel-to-toe discrepancy of minimalist shoes and slapped on thick midsoles and outsoles beneath a layer of cushioning inside the shoe to produce an even, padded ride.

-These are popular with runners who tend to feel the percussiveness of running a little more than the average runner or just prefer a little more pillow in their step.
-That range could be anything from an ultra marathoner plodding along at 5 MPH for 8 hours to a heavy stepper looking to have a comfortable 5K and everything in between.
-It really comes down to comfort level and buying the shoe most appropriate to your body and running style.
-In this reviewer's case, barefoot or minimalist shoes are the first choice, followed by maximalist shoes, whose relatively even platform and zero- or near-zero-drop stack allows a more natural-feeling midfoot strike.
+These are popular with runners who tend to feel the percussiveness of running a little more than the average runner or prefer a little more pillow in their step.
+That range could be anything from an ultra-marathoner plodding along at five mph for 8 hours to a heavy stepper looking to have a comfortable 5K — and everything in between.
+It comes down to comfort level and buying the shoe most appropriate to your body and running style.

 What About Minimalist Shoes?

-What's up with all this hype about minimalist running shoes anyways?
+What's with all the hype about minimalist running shoes anyways?
 Our ancestors didn't have all this cushion, gel, and foam to protect their feet, so why should we?
 They also didn't have endless asphalt roads to log their miles on.
-The current minimalist movement is encouraging many runners to switch styles of shoes.
-As the name implies, "minimalist" shoes are a much lighter and less supportive shoe than traditional road shoes.
+The minimalist movement has encouraged many runners to switch styles of shoes.
+As the name implies, "minimalist" shoes are much lighter and less supportive than traditional road shoes.

 Minimalist shoes are less responsive and lack the cushioning that road shoes provide.
 So why would anyone want to give minimalist shoes a chance?
-Many runners are attracted to the idea of using a minimalist running shoe to obtain a more natural gait cycle.
-The average road shoe has an approximately 10mm heel to toe discrepancy.
+Many runners are attracted to the idea of using them to obtain a more natural gait cycle.
+The average road shoe has an approximately 10-millimeter heel-to-toe discrepancy.
 This forces your heel to strike the ground first, which actually causes you to slow yourself down.
 If you were to take the shoes off and watch your barefoot stride, you'd notice that you land more evenly on your foot and have a more efficient stride.
-Most minimalist shoes offer a 0 mm to 4 mm heel to toe discrepancy, which results in a more natural and efficient foot strike.
+Most minimalist shoes offer a 0-millimeter to 4-millimeter heel-to-toe discrepancy, which results in a more natural and efficient foot strike.

-The most important factor when deciding to switch to minimalism, or to any shoe other than your current one, is taking your time.
-After years of using shoes with abundant cushioning, the muscles and tendons in your feet and lower legs become weak.
-It will take some time to build them up.
-Start off with only short walks in your new minimalist shoes.
-Slowly work up to one or two short runs a week.
+The most important factor when deciding to switch to minimalist shoes, or any shoe other than your current one, is taking your time.
+After years of using footwear with abundant cushioning, the muscles and tendons in your feet and lower legs become accustomed to that cushioning.
+It will take some time to build them up and strengthen them.
+Start with short walks in your new minimalist shoes and slowly work up to one or two short runs a week.

-We recommend doing this for at least a month before increasing your use to over two runs a week in the minimalist shoes.
-There is no perfect time frame for adjusting your feet to minimalist shoes.
-In conclusion, everyone's feet are different and some will take more or less time to the change.
+We recommend doing this for at least a month before increasing your use to over two runs a week in minimalist shoes.
+There is no perfect time frame for adjusting your feet, but it's better to take your time than cause injury.
+Everyone's feet are different, and some will take more time to change than others.
 If you feel any pain, give yourself more time.
-If you feel great, continue to gradually work up your mileage with the minimalist shoes.
+If you feel great, continue to work up your mileage gradually.